 Why mixed feeding may be used

-Mixed feeding may be used for a number of reasons some of these include:
+Mix feeding a newborn or baby may be used for a number of reasons.
+The reasons for choosing mixed feeding may include:

 - The baby is very ill or having difficulty gaining weight

 - Being separated from your baby for a short time

 The more your baby feeds, the more breast milk you produce – this means that skipping breastfeeds and using formula instead may reduce your milk supply.
 If you are planning to mix feed it’s a good idea to talk to a healthcare professional, such as a child and family nurse or lactation consultant about ways to keep up your milk supply.

 Breastfed babies aren’t used to using bottles as the sucking action is different for bottles compared to the breast so it may take some time for them to get used to this.
 Therefore if you are going back to work, it may be best to start a few weeks in advance.
 You may want to start by offering a bottle of expressed milk to help your baby to get used to sucking from a bottle.

 Although babies can control the flow of breastmilk when they breastfeed, some may drink too much too soon when they switch to a bottle.
 It may help to try ‘paced feeding’ where you hold the baby upright to stop the baby from taking too much milk at the start of the feed.
 These tips may help: